Felix-Paetsch/stoff/Docs/source/PatternLib/pattern_constructor.rst

     .. js:function:: get_working_data()

             Returns the working data of the current stage.
-If that is falsy returns the working data of the PatternConstructor
+If that is falsy returns the working data of the StageProcess

             **Returns**:
                 - *object*: Working Data